Good morning, you epic article writer, you.

 But how can you make that happen?
 Well, one option is to drink lots of coffee and stay up late the night before you publish your post, stifling yawns and squinting to see your screen.

-But the better option is to spread the writing and editing process over a few leisurely days, and write your post in stages without ever getting out of your slippers.
+But the better option is to spread out the writing and editing process over a few leisurely days, and write your post in stages without ever getting out of your slippers.
 Sound good?

 Quality over quantity